 The University has compiled resources and tips for remote instruction that could also be used for RSO activities.
 Check out the Learning Remotely page for more info.

-If working remotely means you don't have access to programs or software you need, check-out IT Services' page of free and reduced cost resources.
+If working remotely means you don't have access to programs or software you need, check out the IT Services page of free and reduced-cost resources.

 Collect feedback to plan programs/activities by polling your members:

 - Use Survey Monkey to collect data and feedback remotely.